 Scanned PDF documents are some of the most nefarious types of document in terms of accessibility to users of assistive technology.
-Some would wonder, why?
+But why is that?
 Because, in most cases, if one scans a document directly to PDF, or scans and then converts it to PDF, the document will be transferred as a large image file.
-Each page will be made up from one large image, containing all the text, tables, images, and graphics.
-Also, the text on the page is not searchable, neither selectable.
+Each page will be made up of one large image, containing all the text, tables, images, and graphics.
+Also, the text on the page is not searchable, nor selectable.

-To make sure you can properly edit a scanned PDF document, be careful when scanning:
+To make sure you can properly edit a scanned PDF document:

 PDF experts tend to suggest using the first option scanning to a TIFF and then importing into Acrobat or your PDF creation software.
 By separating the steps, you can focus first on creating clean, high-quality scans of the document and then worry about converting to an accessible PDF.
 If you process your documents directly to PDF, you may need to do several rescans at different DPI and different settings, before you have a PDF that can be successfully manipulated.
 However, once your settings have been established, we found little difference between creating a TIFF and scanning directly to PDF.

 Regardless of how you scan your document, you will need to do some follow-up after the PDF version has been created to add accessible features.
 This can be a very simple process, for simple documents, or a very lengthy and complex process, for complex documents, and much depends on what software you have available.

 Convert PDF to Excel, Word and More with Able2Extract 8!

 Able2Extract Professional - Convert Scanned PDF-OCR to Word, Excel + more.

 Able2Doc Professional - PDF to Word Converter, including scanned PDF conversion.

 Sonic PDF Creator - Create PDF files from any Windows application.